 The amendments change the requirements in IAS 1 with regard to disclosure of accounting policies.
 The amendments replace all instances of the term 'significant accounting policies' with 'material accounting policy information'.
 Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general-purpose financial statements make on the basis of those financial statements.
 The supporting paragraphs in IAS 1 are also amended to clarify that accounting policy information that relates to immaterial transactions, other events or conditions is immaterial and need not be disclosed.
-Accounting policy information may be material because of the nature of the related transactions, other events or conditions, even if the amounts are immaterial.
-However, not all accounting policy information relating to material transactions, other events or conditions is itself material.
+Accounting policy information may be material because of the nature of the related transactions, other events or conditions is itself material.
 The Board has also developed guidance and examples to explain and demonstrate the application of the 'four-step materiality process' described in IFRS Practice Statement 2.
-The amendments to IAS 1 are effective for annual periods beginning on or after 1 January 2023, with earlier application permitted and are applied prospectively.
 The amendments to IFRS Practice Statement 2 do not contain an effective date or transition requirements.